felipe-giusti/video-manager/README.md

 # video-manager
-Microservices based project to manage video creation and upload.
-<p>This project was created to better manage some automated video creation projects I was developing and add a feedback / quality assurance step to the process.
+Microservices based project to manage automated video creation and upload to social media.

+The manager also adds a "human verification" / "quality assurance" step before the automated upload

+In the new version a metrics/analytics API is being added so I can better remember some SqlAlchemy and FastAPI concepts.

 Some of the tools / concepts used on this project are: